 On the other hand, elemental magnesium refers to the actual amount of Mg available in the supplement.
 Since it is highly unstable, it needs to be combined with another molecule to make it stable.
 Hence, the variety of Mg supplements available.

-For example, Mg Oxide has a relatively higher elemental magnesium content at 60.5%, but it’s also very poorly absorbed.
-Meanwhile, Mg Glycinate only contains 14.1% elemental magnesium.
-But because it has better bioavailability, more Mg ends up being used by the body!
+For example, Mg Oxide has a relatively higher elemental magnesium content at about 60.5%, but it’s also very poorly absorbed.
+Meanwhile, Mg Glycinate only contains around 11-14% elemental magnesium, Mg Taurate about 7-10%, and Mg Threonate about 7-8% (actual amounts vary).
+But these 3 forms have better bioavailability than Mg Oxide, so the body effectively uses more Mg!

 This is where our MagEnhance Magnesium supplement shines.
 We’ve formulated it to contain 3 of the most bioavailable and effective forms – Mg Glycinate, Mg Taurate, and Mg L-Threonate.